neroshop/neroshop/external/curl/docs/INTERNALS.md

  more).

  `lib/getenv.c` offers `curl_getenv()` which is for reading environment variables in a neat platform independent way.
-That's used in the client, but also in `lib/url.c` when checking the proxy environment variables.
+That is used in the client, but also in `lib/url.c` when checking the proxy environment variables.
 Note that contrary to the normal unix `getenv()`, this returns an allocated buffer that must be `free()`ed after use.

  `lib/netrc.c` holds the `.netrc` parser.

- `lib/timeval.c` features replacement functions for systems that don't have `gettimeofday()` and a few support functions for timeval conversions.
+ `lib/timeval.c` features replacement functions for systems that do not have `gettimeofday()` and a few support functions for timeval conversions.

  A function named `curl_version()` that returns the full curl version string